mlcommons/training/large_language_model/megatron-lm/README.md

 Validation log perplexity can also be used as a metric to verify the correctness of the checkpoint and the loading scripts.
 To do this, the model should be evaluated on the entire validation dataset after loading weights from the checkpoint.
 We have observed an average log perplexity of 2.7767 and a standard deviation of 0.00035 (data obtained from 16 runs).

 ##### BF16 training
-BF16 training requires a different checkpoint, available in the S3 bucket at `mlcommons-training-wg-s3/TODO`.
+BF16 training requires a different checkpoint, available in the S3 bucket at `gpt3/megatron-lm/checkpoint_nemo_bf16.tar` path.
-The BF16 checkpoint is not in the Megatron-compatible format and requires a very simple postprocessing step:
+The BF16 checkpoint is not ready to instantly train in Megatron, but requires only a very simple postprocessing step:
 ```bash
 # Add framework-specific common.pt file to the checkpoint (instantaneous):
 python json_to_torch.py -i common_bf16.json -o $EXTERNAL_MODEL_CHECKPOINT_DIR/common.pt